pydicom/sendit/docs/README.md

  1. [Dicom Import](dicom_import.md): The logic for when a session directory is detected as finished by the Watcher.
  2. [Deidentify](deidentify.md): the defaults (and configuration) for the de-identification step of the pipeline.
 This currently includes just header fields, and we expect to add pixel anonymization.
  3. [Storage](storage.md): Is the final step to move the de-identified dicom files to OrthanCP and/or Google Cloud Storage.
+ 4. [Error Handling](errors.md): an overview of how the application managers server, API, and other potential issues.